lizmat/Commands/README.md

 The `Commands` role provides a declarative way to handle (user) inputs in REPL-like environments.
 It allows this by describing the possible command interactions once (possibly at compile time) and the associated actions, and takes away the burden of figuring out all of the possible combinations of commands with possible shortcuts.

-The main declarations consist of a list of `Pair`s where the key is the command, and the value is either e `Callable`, or a string referring to an other command (allowing a simple way to define aliases).
-The action to be performed if the user entered something that did not match any of the commands, can also be specified.
+The main declarations consist of the named argument `"commands"` which is expected to contain a `List` of values.
+Each value can either be a`Pair` where the key is the command, and the value is either a `Callable`, or a string referring to an other command (allowing a simple way to define aliases).
+Or can be a subroutine: in which case the name of the subroutine will be taken as the command name.

+The action to be performed if the user entered something that did not match any of the commands, can also be specified with `"default"`.

 Specifying a command
 --------------------